Digital Manuscripts Program

 A team of archivists, digital archivists, and historians processes the physical collections selected for inclusion on Profiles in Science and enhances their accessibility though online finding aids, detailed historical exhibits, and extensive descriptive information, called metadata.

-The Digital Manuscripts Program is developing Profiles in Science in collaboration with NLM Lister Hill National Center for Biomedical Communications
+The Digital Manuscripts Program is developing Profiles in Science in collaboration with NLM's Lister Hill National Center for Biomedical Communications

 The first Profiles in Science collection was launched in 1998, with the release of the Oswald T. Avery Papers.
-The most recent collection, the Henry Swan Papers, was released in January 2012.
+The most recent collection, the William Osler Papers, was released in December 2013.
 New collections are being processed and will be added in the future.

 The material on the Profiles site has either been donated to the NLM Archives and Modern Manuscripts Program or has been made available through collaborations with other repositories.